-If the cancer is located only in the breast, the five-year relative survival rate (percentage of people who are alive at least five years after the cancer is detected, excluding those who die from other diseases) is 98%.
-If the cancer has spread to the regional lymph nodes, the five-year survival rate is 84%.
-If the cancer has spread to a distant part of the body, the five-year survival rate is 24%.
-About 5% of women have metastatic cancer when they are first diagnosed with breast cancer.
-Even if the cancer is found at a more advanced stage, new treatments help many people with breast cancer experience a similar quality of life as before their diagnosis, at least for some period of time.
+If the cancer is located only in the breast, the 5-year relative survival rate of people with breast cancer is 99%.
+Sixty-one percent (61%) of cases are diagnosed at this stage.
+If the cancer has spread to the regional lymph nodes, the 5-year survival rate is 85%.
+If the cancer has spread to a distant part of the body, the 5-year survival rate is 26%.

-It is important to note that these statistics are averages, and each person’s risk depends on many factors, including the size of the tumor, the number lymph nodes that contain cancer (called node-positive cancer; see Diagnosis ), and other features of the tumor, such as the grade, estrogen and progesterone receptors, HER2, and other factors that affect how quickly a tumor will grow and how well treatment works.
+It is important to note that these statistics are averages, and each person’s risk depends on many factors, including the size of the tumor, the number of lymph nodes that contain cancer and other features of the tumor that affect how quickly a tumor will grow and how well treatment works.

 Breast cancer is the second most common cause of death from cancer in women in the United States, after lung cancer.
-However, since 1990, the number of women who have died of breast cancer has steadily decreased.
-In women younger than 50, there has been a decrease of around 3% per year (from 2005 to 2009; the latest data available).
-In women age 50 and older, the decrease has been 2% per year.
-However, in situ cancer breast cancer has increased by 2.8% between 2005 and 2009.
-Currently, there are more than 2.9 million women living in the United States who have been diagnosed with and treated for breast cancer.
+However, since 1989, the number of women who have died of breast cancer has steadily decreased thanks to early detection and treatment improvements.
+In women younger than 50, there has been a decrease of 3.2% per year from 2007 to 2011 in white women and a decrease of 2.4% per year in black women.
+In women age 50 and older, the decrease has been 1.8% per year for white women and 1.1% per year for black women.
+Currently, there are about 3 million women living with breast cancer in the United States with breast cancer.